-As stated above, CCSS co-align with curriculum of Public Waldorf education guided by core principles over the nine to ten-year period of TK/Kindergarten through eighth grade.
-We plan to use NWEA Map Growth assessments for placement and skill development needs, and report cards to measure academic, social, and motor skills.
-SCCCS will also use student portfolios that include student work samples with a 4-point rubric.
+As stated above, CCSS is co-aligned with SCCCS II's curriculum which is guided by the Core Principles of Public Waldorf education over their academic learning.
+We plan to use NWEA Map Growth or comparable assessments for placement and skill development needs, and report cards to measure academic, social, and motor skills.
+SCCCS II will also use student portfolios that include student work samples with a 4-point rubric.
 A score of 3 will demonstrate grade-level proficiency and achievement.